What is the New Data Model?

-The old data model metrics are available in Explore and the old Live (this tool will be deprecated in the first half of 2021).
-The New Data Model metrics are available in Live Dashboards and Explore (new Reports, Dashboards, and Datasets).
+The old data model metrics are available in Explore and in Live (legacy).
+The New Data Model metrics are available in the new version of Live and Explore (new Reports, Dashboards, and Datasets).
 For more details about the differences compared to the old data model, please refer to the article New Contacts Data Model - New and Updated Metrics.

 What is an Interaction?

 Interactions are a collection of contacts; the old data model is based on the data of the interactions only, thus excluding the detail of each contact.